Holy Land Pilgrimage and Biblical Archeology

 This was during a period of Ottoman rule when the Turkish authorities became aware of the ardent archeological appetites of the European countries which stimulated in turn, a thriving market for antiquities in Jerusalem.
 Foreign archeologists were looked at as an “economic opportunity” and the Ottoman “commissioner” or supervisor was determined to receive his fair share.
 Perhaps the constant official pressure for bribes exacerbated the personality clashes between Bliss and Macalister.

-The team I’ve been associated with for the past five years at Tel Ramat Rahel in Jerusalem will begin excavating at Tel Azekah in 2012.
-The license has already been procured and a number of Tel Aviv University graduate students are focusing on various aspects of surveying the tel and studying the Macalister reports at the Palestine Exploration Fund headquarters in London.
+a number of Tel Aviv University graduate students focused on various aspects of surveying the tel while studying the Macalister reports at the Palestine Exploration Fund headquarters in London.

 Professor Oded Lipschits team surveying Tel Azekah